 O’Hara and Guinness meet Fidel during filming. →

 Our Man in Havana has an authentic background, expressive direction and interesting characters.
 Politically astute, it suggests the horrors of Batista’s police state without making any statements about the revolution to come.
 The movie has become a Savant favorite; I’ve seen and enjoyed it so many times that its minor faults no longer seem evident.

 There is strong evidence of editorial tampering in a back street confrontation scene.
 Wormold shoots once at an adversary and then strolls away, and director Reed probably wanted the violence to remain ambiguous.
-Some Columbia editor instead cuts in another close-up of Guinness shooting his gun back in his initial position, creating a totally discontinuous mismatch.
+Some Columbia editor instead cuts in another close-up of Guinness shooting his gun again, back in his initial position, creating a totally discontinuous mismatch.